AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetResolvedDataView/Resolved_Data_View.md

 Using these hyperlinks is the recommended method of paging.
 Alternatively, constructing paging links by manually incrementing the `skip` is allowable, though in this case it is recommended to specify cache behavior of "preserve".

+In addition, `Next-Page` and `First-Page` headers are providedx for applications that do not support the `Link` header.
+The values for these headers are identical to the hyperlinks from the `Link` header.

 ### How is a data view resolved?
 Data views resolve on a per user basis.
 Data views respect the permissions on underlying data items such as streams and assets.
 For example, if a user does not have read access to a particular stream in SDS, then that stream is not visible from data views.